666hwll/666hwll/README.md

 # Hello

 **I am a Software Developer**
-> Trying not to be a soydev: level impossible
+>> Trying not to be a soydev: level impossible
-> About to switch to GNU savanna/Gitlab
+>> About to switch to GNU savanna/Gitlab
-> FOSS
+>> all my software will be FOSS
 ## My main languages are:
 ### Used in my Public Repos on this Account: